fach3f/bangkitML/README.md

 pip install -r requirements.txt
 ```

+## Notes

+If you want to deploy to google cloud you can use bucket by changing the value of the variable bucket_name.
+But if you want to run locally, you can uncomment line code 12,39,40 and comment line code 8,41,42,43,44,45.
+Also in local you need to create folder .\static\uploads in work directory.
+Lastly, you need to run back-end while trying this API.
+If, the PORT are the same, you can change this API PORT to 5000.

 ## Model

 Before deploying the model, ensure you have a pre-trained model file (model.h5) and a label file (labels.txt).